 - Only Taking Posed Photos: Relying solely on posed photos might skip the natural magic of spontaneous and sincere moments throughout your wedding day.

-- Not Setting Realistic Expectations: having unrealistic expectations may impact the results and quality of the wedding photos you receive.
+- Not Setting Realistic Expectations: Having unrealistic expectations may impact the results and quality of the wedding photos you receive.

-- Not Communicating a Clear Vision with Your Photographer: Failing to communicate your vision to your photographer can result in photos that don't align with your expectations or desired wedding aesthetic.
+- Not communicating a Clear Vision with Your Photographer: Failing to communicate your vision to your photographer can result in photos that don't align with your expectations or desired wedding aesthetic.

-While planning your wedding, keep these common wedding photography mistakes in mind, and ensure that you work with a professional photographer who understands your vision.
+while planning your wedding, keep these common wedding photography mistakes in mind, and ensure that you work with a professional photographer who understands your vision.
 Communication is key, so make sure you have a clear vision for the kind of photos you want for your wedding day, and work extensively with your photographer well in advance, so that everyone is on the same page.
 With a little planning and coordination, you can avoid these mistakes and achieve the perfect wedding photos that you will cherish for a lifetime.

 Not Hiring a Professional Photographer